zvxzdx/runeforge-wiki-ru/specific-guide/texturing/new-page/uv-editing.md

 ## UVs outside the 0-1 bounding box
 Normally all UV faces will be inside the 0-1 space of the UV plane, since this also is where the texture file will be applied.
 Sometimes they will be outside of this bounding box though, but this only becomes a problem when you have to combine UVs, which I'll cover later.
-The way Maya deals with this is by "infinitely repeating" the texture file, which is best explained with a visualization (insert fitting picture)
+The way Maya deals with this is by "infinitely repeating" the texture file in all directions. (insert fitting picture)

 ## "Line" UVs
 Sometimes UV faces will just be a single line instead of a polygon (insert example picture)